dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 **Northern Fury – Vagar Vengeance**

-**<span class="underline">Playtest Report by AndrewJ Mar 2016</span>**
+**<u>Playtest Report by AndrewJ Mar 2016</u>**

-Aha\!
+Aha!
 Now that I've got the events going this scenario makes much more sense.
-Get the Upholder in there with those SBS and go all Pebble Island on their ass\!
-Hello Mr. Open Parking, please shake hands with my good friend Mr.C-4\!
+Get the Upholder in there with those SBS and go all Pebble Island on their ass!
+Hello Mr. Open Parking, please shake hands with my good friend Mr.C-4!
 What's in this kit-bag?
-Why it's a laser designator\!
+Why it's a laser designator!
 Gosh, whatever shall we do with that??
-Bwahahahaha\!
+Bwahahahaha!

-Aaaaand done\!
+Aaaaand done!

 I actually wound up playing this one in a bunch of chunks, due to technical problems on my end which were preventing some of the events